caoccao/Javet/docs/reference/resource_management/modularization.rst

 * Install the node modules from source code ``npm install --build-from-source``.
 * Download the corresponding Javet library file from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_.
 * Unzip the Javet library file somewhere.
-* Create a rebuild script pointing to the Javet library file by referencing `rebuild-sqlite3.cmd <../../../scripts/node/javet-rebuild/rebuild-sqlite3.cmd>`_ and `rebuild.cmd <../../scripts/node/javet-rebuild/rebuild.cmd>`_.
+* Create a rebuild script pointing to the Javet library file by referencing :extsource3:`rebuild-sqlite3.cmd <../../../scripts/node/javet-rebuild/rebuild-sqlite3.cmd>` and :extsource3:`rebuild.cmd <../../scripts/node/javet-rebuild/rebuild.cmd>`.
 * Run the rebuild script.

 The rebuild script actually replaces ``node.lib`` with ``libjavet....lib`` during the rebuild so that the new node modules can tell ``LoadLibraryExW`` to look for Javet instead of Node.js.